BRE Global Ireland Privacy Policy

 THIRD-PARTY LINKS

 The Website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
-We do not control these third-party websites and are not responsible for their privacy statements.
+We do not control these third-party websites and are not responsible for their data processing.
 When you leave our website, we encourage you to read the privacy policy of every website you visit.

 COOKIES